ThKoukouv/Fair_Classification/README.md

 7) The sensitive attribute labels (sens_train)
 8) A binary indicator (flag), that is true if class 1 is the privileged class and false otherwise

-It performs an update for both the model parameters and the binary variables and returns the error and the new value for $\boldsymbol{z}$.
+It performs an update for both the model parameters $\boldsymbol{\theta}$ as well as the binary variables $\boldsymbol{z}$ and returns the error and the new value for $\boldsymbol{z}$.
 In order to run the notebook the following parameters need to be specified:
 1) The total number of epochs (num_epochs)
 2) The learning rate for the model parameters (lr_theta)
 3) The learning rate for the binary variables (lr_z)
 4) The tolerance $\epsilon$

-In addition, in order to apply meritocracy constraints the parameter merit should be set to true and the meritocracy tolerance $\delta$ should be specified.
+We note that in order to apply the meritocracy constraints, the parameter merit should be set to true and the meritocracy tolerance $\delta$ should be specified.

 ## Unstructured data turorial
 In the notebook Unstuctured_Data_Example.ipynb we include a tutorial of our method on the LFW dataset for image classification.
 When running the notebook the dataset is downloaded from Pytorch and stored in a folder called data.
 The function epoch_manual_unstr(train_loader, model, z0_train, sens_train, y_train, flag) takes the following mandatory inputs: